safops/.github/profile/README.md

 * [Sign of the Times](https://music.youtube.com/watch?v=hr3Dhjxk1Q4&sq=1&si=MJptCf3f9ssQjZdT)

 ## Discussions
-Please join His servants in [the Sound and the Fury discussions](https://github.com/orgs/serviCreator/discussions) to learn more about the Creator, His servants, His Great Storm, and the Sound and the Fury event.
+Please join His servants in the [discussion forums](https://github.com/orgs/serviCreator/discussions) to learn more about the Creator, His servants, His Great Storm, the Sound and the Fury event, and their upcoming mission.

 ### Related Discussions
 * [The servants of the Creator](https://github.com/orgs/serviCreator/discussions)